n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 ## 2023-08-09
 The first set of now seven samples look good after blowing down overnight.
-I am going to do esterfication and derivitization on these today and blow down NOT overnight.
+I did esterfication and blow down of these today and they are in the fume hood NOT in a rack.

 The second set of eight I will de-fat and leave to blow down overnight.